matthewhorn95/Fullstack-development-course/README.md

 # Fullstack-development-course
-University of Helsinki Fullstack Development Course Solutions.
+University of Helsinki Fullstack Development Course Solutions (Mine).
 A work in progress...